29 May 2023

 3 areas where AustralianSuper is making a difference

-1. Creating a dedicated Aboriginal and Torres Strait Islander phone support
+1. Creating dedicated Aboriginal and Torres Strait Islander phone support

 AustralianSuper was the first superannuation fund in Australia to provide a dedicated option for Aboriginal and Torres Strait Islander people in its Interactive Voice Response system.
 The option to identify as an Aboriginal and Torres Strait Islander person is available to members when calling into the contact centre.
 The caller can then speak to a specialist team with cultural training.
 This team is better equipped to understand and help with the challenges faced by Aboriginal and Torres Strait Islander people.